arvind-02/Inventory_Kai_Webinar/README.md

    d.
 KAI_LINK: the connection string for your kai cluster
    e.
 KAI_DATABASE: Whatever you decided to name your Kai database, we suggested "Inventory"

-3. Set up a virtual environment: `python -m venv venv`.
+3. Set up a virtual environment: `python3.11 -m venv venv`.
 Activate it by running `source venv/bin/activate`.
+Make sure to use Python 3.11.
+With Python 3.9 or other versions lower than 3.11, you will run into issues when trying to use Kai.

 4. Navigate to the backend directory.
 Run `pip install -r requirements.txt`